-Al Seibert completed his ninth season on the University of Iowa men’s basketball coaching staff.
+Al Seibert is in his 10th season on the University of Iowa men’s basketball coaching staff.
 Seibert spent five years as the team’s video coordinator before being named director of operations prior to the 2016-17 season.

 As operations director, Seibert works closely with the basketball staff, helping coordinate travel and carry out the day-to-day activities of the UI basketball program.